razvanboicu/Competition-Manager/README.md

 ![manageJava](https://user-images.githubusercontent.com/95618244/172048569-34313478-f971-4202-8255-8109ca34a402.png)

 # Competition-project
-<b> A multi-client application that allows the management of any kind of competition. </b>
+A multi-client application that allows the management of any kind of competition. </b>

 ## Short-description